 If we examine the LinkedIn IPO in 2011 we see that the IPO price was $45, but the moment the shares were traded on the open market, the price shot up to $84.
 Why?
 Because the underwriters didn’t really price the shares exactly where they should have.
-The people who got those shares on the IPO did really nicely.
-Even though the current price is trading at $74, the people who got shares at the IPO only paid $45.
+The people who got those shares on the IPO (at $45) did really nicely.
+The current price is $149 as of 5-20-14.
+Even people who got shares on the secondary did nicely.

-At the same time, keep in mind that most people who participated in the IPO weren’t so lucky.
-Again, out of 115 IPOs traded on Nasdaq, only 25 are trading at prices higher than the IPO price as of the end of the year.
+At the same time, keep in mind that most people who participate in IPOs aren’t so lucky.
+Again, out of 115 IPOs traded on Nasdaq in 2011, only 25 are traded at prices higher than the IPO price as of the end of the year.

 How can you participate?

 In order to participate in an IPO you must have a brokerage account with one of the firms participating in the offering – usually one of the firms that did the underwriting.
 If you do have an account, all you have to do is call the broker and put in your order.
-On very hot issues, you may get only a portion of your order filled, or you may not get filled at all.
-Putting in your request to purchase is no guarantee that you’ll get those shares.
+On very hot issues, you may get only a portion of the shares you want, or you may not get any at all.
 The broker won’t tell you this, but typically the shares of the best IPOs go to the largest brokerage clients.
 Life isn’t fair.

 Should you participate?

 The IPO market is highly speculative.
 You could do really well, or you could get your head handed to you.
 If you really love a company and have a basis for thinking it will perform well, you can try to get shares on the IPO, but you can also just buy them on the secondary market if you aren’t awarded the shares.
 But before you take the plunge, study the investment and read the shareholder letters and financial reports.
-You will learn what risks you are taking.
+This will help you learn about the risks you are taking.

-If you want to make sure you make a good decision, read the offering documents.
+If you want to increase the odds of making a good decision, read the offering documents.
 Is the company profitable?
 What is the business model?
 What is the competition?
 Are there any lawsuits pending?